Allan Alemán: Club career

 On 23 July 2014, Alemán transferred to China League One side Xinjiang Tianshan Leopard.

 Abroad

-In the 2012 Allan decided to go to the Xelajú in Guatemala who were managed by compatriot Hernán Medford.
+In 2012, Allan decided to go to the Xelajú in Guatemala who were managed by compatriot Hernán Medford.
+On 25 October, Alemán scores a consolation goal in a 1–2 loss to Guadalajara in the 2012–13 CONCACAF Champions League, which was crucial in making Xelajú top the group on head-to-head away goals, thus becoming just the second Guatemalan team to ever advance to the quarterfinals.
 In summer 2013 he moved to Honduran football, joining Medford's new club Real España.

 International career

 Alemán has made ten appearances for the senior Costa Rica national football team, his debut coming in a friendly against Chile on 2 June 2007.
 He appeared in two matches for Costa Rica at the 2007 CONCACAF Gold Cup.